coa4550/bottletrace-admin/ADMIN_USER_SETUP.md

      - Other fields as needed
    - Save

-3. **Generate Magic Link**
-   - Go back to Authentication → Users
+3. **Set Password**
-   - Find the user you created
+   - In the same user creation form, you can set a temporary password
-   - Click the three dots menu → "Send Magic Link"
+   - Or use "Send Magic Link" to let them set their own password
-   - Send the link to the user
+   - Share the credentials securely with the user

 ## User Management